cern-eos/eos/doc/diopside/manual/using.rst

 Tokens are issued with a generation entry.
 The generation value is a globally configured 64-bit unsigned number.
 In case of emergency all tokens can be revoked by increasing the generation value.
-The generation value is configured via the key `token.generation` in the default space
+The generation value is configured via the key `token.generation` in the default space.

 .. code-block:: bash